Fat-dissolving Injections NewcastleDOCTOR ADMINSTERED IN A CLEAN MODERN CLINIC

-Since the 1980s non-surgical fat reduction via injectable methods have been the subject of vast amounts of research.
+Since the 1980s non-surgical fat reduction via injectable methods has been the subject of vast amounts of research.
 Initially, these methods were enthusiastically received by the medical community but in the following years, popularity waned as unwanted side effects and a lack of controlled studies affected confidence in the method.
 In recent years new formulations, usually based on deoxycholic acid have led to an upswing in demand.
-Desobody/Desoface, one such method used for the reduction of submental fat was approved by US Food and Drug Administration which was something of a breakthrough for the technique.
+Desobody/Desoface, one such method used for the reduction of submental fat was approved by the US Food and Drug Administration which was something of a breakthrough for the technique.

 Here is an overview of the history of fat-dissolving agents, what different options are available and what the treatment entails.